ip999/example-voting-app/README.md

 `make create-deployments` to deploy the vote application

-`make run-art` to generate some artificial load ## not completed the automation yet, currently the appropate URL adding manually
+`make run-art` to generate some artificial load ** not completed the automation yet, currently the appropate URL needs adding manually

 The vote interface is then available on port 5000, the result one is available on port 5001.